 Now, it's no secret that I'm celeb-obsessed.
 In fact, I was in the elevator with a co-worker yesterday and told her that I'm not fond of history-based TV shows like "The Tudors," because it's hard for me to find relevance in the stories in regards to my real life; but shows about the history of celebs?
 I'm all over it!

 I can understand writers who feel that pang of unfairness that comes along with how easily celebs are offered book deals, though.
 To think of all the thousands of writers out there who just want to catch a break and land their first deal, but because they're "unknowns" they'll never get the chance...well, it's a little frustrating to say the least.
 But does this mean that there shouldn't be a place on the bookshelves for celeb-driven books?
 Of course not.
 Because the truth is, the public wants to read them.
-And I do believe that some celebs have true writing talent (I know it's not fiction, but Tori Spelling's books are some of my favorites of all time).
+And I do believe that some celebs have true writing talent (I know it's not fiction, but Tori Spelling's books are some of my favorites of all time.
+And from what I know, were written by her.).
 Why should celebs be considered any less worthy of having people read their stuff than anyone else?

 "Seventeen-year-old Clea Raymond has felt the glare of the spotlight her entire life.
 The daughter of a renowned surgeon and a prominent politician, she has become a talented photojournalist who takes refuge in a world that allows her to travel to many exotic places.
 But after Clea's father disappears while on a humanitarian mission, Clea begins to notice eerie, shadowy images in her photos of a strange and beautiful young man—a man she has never seen before.